zauberzeug/rosys/docs/getting_started.md

 ### 3D Scene

-As it is common for groups of UI elements in NiceGUI, a 3d scene is created by using the `with` context.
+As it is common for groups of UI elements in NiceGUI, a 3d scene is created by using context through Python's `with`-Statement.
-Every command "inside" is applied to this scene.
-First a 3d reperesentation of the robot is created (`rosys.ui.robot_object()`).
-Second an `ui.timer` ensures the position is updated every 50 ms.
+Every command "inside" is applied the created scene.
+Here a 3d reperesentation of the robot is created (`rosys.ui.robot_object()`).
+Then the `ui.timer` ensures it's position is updated every 50 ms.
-An `ui.label` is used to explain the possible user interaction.
+An `ui.label` is used afterwards to explain the keyboard interaction.
 Note: the lable is on the same intendation level as the `ui.scene` object, not within.
 See [NiceGUI](https://nicegui.io) for an complete API reference.

 ### Start